-Big and powerful, D-Link's DAP-1720 extender is a snap to set up,can help fill in Wi-Fi dead zones and can be monitored with its mobile app.
+Big and powerful, D-Link's DAP-1720 extender is a snap to set up, can help fill in Wi-Fi dead zones and can be monitored with its mobile app.
+Of the best Wi-Fi extenders we've reviewed, this low-profile model is the best for taller, multistory homes.
 While it uses a two-prong plug, the extender runs the risk of blocking an adjacent AC outlet, and it suffers from uneven performance.

 Rather than being housed in a large case with a separate AC adapter, D-Link's DAP-1720 plugs directly into an AC outlet.
 Like the Motorola MX1200, the DAP-1720 uses a two-prong plug built in to the extender's back rather than a three-prong plug, like TP-Link RE650's, which can cause problems in homes with old electrical wiring.

 The 6.4 x 3.3 x 1.5-inch device is smaller than the RE650 but larger than Motorola's MX1200.
 It's a tight fit, and this extender might block an adjacent outlet.
 My advice is to plug it into the upper outlet and hope for the best.

 The front of the DAP-1720 has five LEDs: One at the top shows that the device is turned on and connected, while the four at the bottom serve as a signal-strength indicator to help guide your placement.
 The more green lights that are visible, the better the connection with the host router, while an amber or red light means the extender is disconnected or there's an operational error.
 Unlike with many other extenders, there's no way to turn the lights off.

 |Number of Antennas/Removable||3 external/No|